AzureAD/microsoft-authentication-library-for-android/README.md

 * For browser-delegated authentication scenarios, refer to the quickstart, [Sign in users and call Microsoft Graph from an Android app](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-mobile-app-android-sign-in).

-* For native authentication scenarios, refer to the Microsoft Entra External ID sample guide, [Run Android Kotlin sample app](https://review.learn.microsoft.com/en-us/entra/external-id/customers/tutorial-native-authentication-prepare-android-app?branch=release-native-auth-public-preview).
+* For native authentication scenarios, refer to the Microsoft Entra External ID sample guide, [Run Android Kotlin sample app](https://learn.microsoft.com/en-us/entra/external-id/customers/tutorial-native-authentication-prepare-android-app).

 ## Migrating from ADAL

-The Azure Active Directory Authentication Library (ADAL) for Android was deprecated on June 2023.
+The Azure Active Directory Authentication Library (ADAL) for Android has been deprecated effective June 2023.
 Follow the [ADAL to MSAL migration guide for Android](https://docs.microsoft.com/azure/active-directory/develop/migrate-android-adal-msal) to avoid putting your app's security at risk.

 ## Using MSAL Android